-The gallery is open from 9 a.m. to 5 p.m.
+The Flyway Gallery is open from 9 a.m. to 5 p.m.
 Monday through Friday and 10 a.m. to 3 p.m.
 Saturday and Sunday.
-Admission is free.
-The gallery is located in the Meadowlands Environment Center, 2 DeKorte Park Plaza, Lyndhurst.
-For information, please call (201) 460-8300 or visit www.njmeadowlands.gov/ec.
+The gallery is located at the Meadowlands Environment Center in Lyndhurst, within DeKorte Park, the home of the NJMC.